 Advertising has us chasing cars and clothes, working jobs we hate so we can buy shit we don’t need.
 We’re the middle children of history, man.
 No purpose or place.
 We have no Great War.
 No Great Depression.
 Our great war is a spiritual war.
 Our great depression is our lives.
 We’ve all been raised on television to believe that one day we’d all be millionaires, and movie gods, and rock stars, but we won’t.
 And we’re slowly learning that fact.
 And we’re very, very pissed off, Fight Club (film)

-If we all change our buying and consuming habits and put pressure on our politicians through social and political activism, big companies will follow suit and will stop making junk food, polluting the environment, and designing products with a limited lifespan.
-We need to be the change we want to see in the world and lead by example.
+If we all change our buying and consuming habits and put pressure on our politicians and fellow citizens through social media, video sharing sites and apps, and political activism, big corporations and companies will follow suit and will stop making junk food, polluting the environment, and designing products with a limited lifespan.If we want to get anything done, we need to be the change we want to see in the world and lead by example.